 Concave mirror: The reflecting surface of this mirror is concave.
 Because it converges the light, it is also known as a converging ‘mirror.

-According to light class 10 notes, how is an Image Formed using Special Rays?
+how is an Image Formed using Special Rays?

 After reflection, a ray of light parallel to the major axis of a spherical mirror converges or diverges from focus.
 A ray of light travelling through or appearing from the spherical mirror’s center of curvature is reflected along the same path.
 A light ray travelling through or appearing from the focus of a spherical mirror becomes parallel to the main axis.
 A light ray incident at the pole of a spherical mirror is reflected at the same angle as the primary axis.

 The speed of light is denoted by c=λμ, where λ is its wavelength and μ is its frequency.
 The constant speed of light is 2.998108m/s, or about 3.0108m/s.

 Linear Magnification is the ratio of the image’s height to the object’s height.

 m=h’h…where m = magnification, h = picture height, and h’ = object height

 Refraction of Light is defined as the bending of light at the junction of two distinct media.

 If the velocity of light in a medium is greater, the medium is said to be optically rarer.
 For example, air or vacuum is optically rarer.

 If the velocity of light in a medium is lower, the medium is said to be optically denser.
 Glass, for example, is denser than air.